harness/developer-hub/docs/chaos-engineering/configure-chaos-experiments/prerequisites.md

 sidebar_position: 1
 ---

-This topic describes the requirements and resources you need to run chaos experiments on your target environmments.
+This topic describes the requirements and resources you need to run chaos experiments on your target environments.

 ## Chaos infrastructure requirements